factor-hmc/book/src/about/online-platform/interpreter/future.md

   implementation:

   - _It's inefficient._ Concatenating lists takes O(n) time
-    (w.r.t. the length of the first list--Elm's `List` type is implemented internally as a singly-linked list, as in many functional languages of the same genre, e.g., Haskell and OCaml) and _doubles_ the memory used to store the definitions.
+    (w.r.t. the length of the first list—Elm's `List` type is implemented internally as a singly-linked list, as in many functional languages of the same genre, e.g., Haskell and OCaml) and _doubles_ the memory used to store the definitions.